 Picture this: you are a late 1st or early 2nd century mystery cult member.
-The cult to which you belong, the Christian mystery, is more compatible with your worldview and deepest longings than other mysteries; those other mysteries (and their Demigods) lack the personal touch which your mystery touts.
+The mystery to which you belong, the Christian mystery, is more compatible with your worldview than other mysteries; those other mysteries (and their Demigods) lack the personal touch your mystery touts.
 You regularly meet with other members of your local mystery community, and you are aware of, by name or reputation, prominent members of surrounding communities.

-Life is hard as an Iron Age Christian.
 Many Christians are slaves…maybe you are too.
 The drudgery of life is interrupted by your daily morning routine of worshiping toward the sun.
-Of course, if you’re caught, you’ll either be whipped, imprisoned or killed.
+Amplifying your woes, if you’re caught, you’ll either be whipped, imprisoned or killed.

-One day the news comes!
-The most famous proprietor of this mystery — the man who saunters around the Eastern Roman empire sharing the Good News, with sheer disregard for his own tremendous risk — is coming to your town, Bythnia in Roman Asia, the geographic space known today as Turkey.
+Then the news comes!
+The most famous proprietor of this mystery — the man who saunters around the Eastern Roman empire sharing the Good News, with sheer disregard for his own tremendous risk — is coming to your town, in Bythnia in Roman Asia, the geographic space known today as central Turkey.

-This regional celebrity has developed his shtick well: he goes from town-to-town, with props, wardrobe changes, and a crew of about a half dozen others.
+This regional celebrity has developed his system well: he goes from town-to-town, with props, wardrobe changes, and a crew of about a half dozen others.
 In this sense, the celebrity is borrowing a well-developed trope within the mystery schools.
 Dramatic depictions were common in the mysteries.